 Brilliant winter walks

-Wrap up warm and go in search of your own winter wonderland!
-Here's our pick of the best Sussex spots to get your daily exercise.
+Wrap up warm and go in search of your own winter wonderland.
+Here's our pick of the best Sussex spots to get the heart pumping.

 Arundel Park & South Stoke

 11km, moderate, some steep inclines, route here

 The kids’ll be, er, stoked with this one.
 Start at Swanbourne Lake before joining the Monarch’s Way up to where it meets the River Arun, then follow the river back down through the tiny hamlet of South Stoke, past the Black Rabbit (worth a stop if it’s open) finishing at the WWT Wetlands Centre.
 There’s plenty of open access land to enjoy in Arundel Park, so its a great one for the dogs.

 9km, easy, route here

 Start and finish in South Harting for this circular walk that takes in the Harting parish and joins the Serpent Trail – part of a 64-mile route that covers some of the most spectacular heathland of the South Downs.
 In autumn it’s a riot of colour, but in winter you can focus on the bare beauty and stare up at the imposing Harting Down, one of Muddy’s favourite hills (or down if you’ve got the puff).
 If it’s open, refresh yourselves at the White Hart a great foodie pub or drive a few miles down the road and check out the National Trust treasure Uppark.